 - First, place tomatoes, onion, and garlic cloves in a large stockpot or saucepan.
 Cover with water, put the saucepan lid on, and cook over high heat until it starts boiling; then reduce heat to simmer.
 Cook until tomatoes are soft and skins are peeling.

 - Then, carefully, place only the tomatoes, onion, and garlic in a blender and puree until you have a smooth sauce.
 (Add a few tablespoons of water to the blender, only if your blender is having a hard time processing the sauce)

 - Lastly, using a strainer, pour into glass jars.
 Once they’re completely cool, store them in your refrigerator.
 The sauce will last about 4 days.
 Use as needed for your soups or other recipes.

 - You can use plum or round tomatoes to make this sauce.

-- You can core the tomatoes and make a small “X” cut at the bottom of each tomato to easily remove the skins after cooking, once they’ve slightly cooled.
-I have a power full blender so I skip this step.
+- You can core the tomatoes and make a small “X” cut at the bottom of each tomato to easily remove the skins after cooking once they’ve slightly cooled.
+However, I have a powerful blender, so I skip this step.

 - This sauce is also prepared raw and then fried with 2 tablespoons of vegetable oil in a frying pan until it is fully cooked.